tony-507/bookshelf-app-FE/README.md

 ## Current Objectives
 1. Account information altering
 2. Adaptation to REST API
+3. Use of webpacks to build source

 ## References
 1. Backbone for the project: https://blog.alexdevero.com/react-express-sqlite-app/
 2. Docs for different packages: knex, react-intl, express
+3. Stackexchange for answers to different bugs and errors